CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/03b-medallion-lakehouse.md

     ![Screenshot of the results of a SQL query in a lakehouse.](./Images/md2-37.png)

-4. Next you'll review which customers are purchasing the most (in terms of quantity).
+4. Next, you'll review which customers are purchasing the most (in terms of quantity).
 Paste the following query into the query editor and select **Run**:

     ```sql
     SELECT TOP 10 CustomerName, SUM(Quantity) AS TotalQuantity